Find Affordable College Courses

 Boston, MA

 Out of the 4 schools in the New England Region that were part of this year’s ranking, Boston University landed the # 3 spot on the list.
-Boston U is a fairly large private not-for-profit school located in the large city of Boston.
+Boston U is a fairly large private not-for-profit school located in the city of Boston.

 Full Communication Sciences at Northeastern University Report